brverbru/Testdoc/README.md

 Connecting social media accounts in the Social Accounts tab allows you to share your dashboards without the need to login on an external site.

-Your organisation page provides an overview of contacts in your organisation /////ASK KAREL OR HAROEN
+Your organisation page provides an overview of members and contacts in your organisation as well as the possibility to add new members.

 The Plans & Billing page allows you to manage your licenses and payment options.
 >Check the available license plans [here](https://cumul.io/pricing)